 Joey Jacobs.
-Mr. Jacobs, 59, joined Cumberland's Board of Directors in 2011 and is a member of the Nominating Committee.
-A healthcare veteran with more than 35 years of industry experience, Mr. Jacobs is currently the Chairman and Chief Executive Officer of Acadia Healthcare Company Inc., a behavioral health company traded on the Nasdaq Global Market.
+Mr. Jacobs, 60, joined Cumberland's Board of Directors in 2011 and is a member of the Governance & Nominating Committee.
+A healthcare veteran with more than 35 years of industry experience, Mr. Jacobs is currently the Chairman and Chief Executive Officer of Acadia Healthcare, a rapidly growing behavioral health company.
 Mr. Jacobs is the former Chairman, President and Chief Executive Officer of Nashville-based Psychiatric Solutions, Inc. (PSI), which he co-founded in 1997 and grew into a \$2 billion behavioral healthcare system before the company's sale to Universal Health Services in 2010.
-Prior to founding PSI, Mr. Jacobs spent 21 years at Hospital Corporation of America, or HCA, where he served in various capacities, including President of HCA's Tennessee Division.
-Mr. Jacobs' background at HCA also includes serving as President of HCA's Central Group, Vice President of the Western Group, Assistant Vice President of the Central Group and Assistant Vice President of the Salt Lake City Division.
+Prior to founding PSI, Mr. Jacobs spent 21 years at Hospital Corporation of America, or HCA, where he served in various capacities.
 In addition to serving as the former Chairman of the Nashville Health Care Council, he is also the past director of the Federation of American Hospitals and the National Association of Psychiatric Health Systems.
-He is currently a board member of the Monroe Carell, Jr. Children's Hospital at Vanderbilt and Mental Health Management.
+He is currently a board member of the Monroe Carell, Jr. Children's Hospital at Vanderbilt, AmSurg Corporation and Mental Health Management.
 Mr. Jacobs holds a B.S. degree from Middle Tennessee State University.
-Mr. Jacobs currently serves as a member of the Nominating Committee of our Board of Directors.
-The Board believes Mr. Jacobs' extensive hospital industry experience as well as his prior experience as chairman and CEO of a publicly traded healthcare company will be critical as the Company continues to develop its hospital acute care product line and navigate the responsibilities associated with being a public company.
+The Board believes Mr. Jacobs' extensive hospital industry experience as well as his experience as chairman and CEO of a publicly traded healthcare company will be critical as the Company continues to develop its hospital acute care product line and navigate the responsibilities associated with being a public company.

 Jonathan Griggs.
-Mr. Griggs, 78, has served as a member of our Board of Directors since 2010, and is a member of our Audit Committee, Compensation Committee, and Nominating Committee.
-His career includes more than 40 years in the pharmaceutical and biotechnology industries that includes significant international experience.
-He spent 23 years at Warner Lambert Corporation in positions of increasing responsibility becoming its Vice President of Human Resources.
+Mr. Griggs, 79, has served as a member of our Board of Directors since 2010 and is a member of our Audit, Compensation and Governance & Nominating Committees.
+His career spans more than 40 years in the pharmaceutical and biotechnology industries and includes significant international experience.
+He spent 23 years at Warner Lambert Corporation in positions of increasing responsibility, culminating with his position as Vice President of Human Resources.
 During his tenure with Warner Lambert, he provided leadership for the successful integration of three pharmaceutical businesses into what became Parke Davis, the largest consolidation in the industry at that time.
-From 1992 to present, he has been the CEO of Griggs & Associates, a management and human resources consulting firm assisting startup companies and providing critical assistance in turnaround situations.
+From 1992 to present he has been the CEO of Griggs & Associates, a management and human resources consulting firm assisting start-up companies and providing critical assistance in turnaround situations.
 Mr. Griggs also provided the leadership and strategic management for the formation and establishment of the AACA (Antique Auto Club of America) Museum, a leading transportation museum where he served as chairman and is currently a director.
 Mr. Griggs has his B.S.
 Degree from Penn State and attended the Wharton School of Management at the University of Pennsylvania.
-He was an advisor to Cumberland as a member of the Company's Pharmaceutical Advisory Board from the Company's inception in 1999 until he was appointed to the Board in 2010.
+He has been an advisor to Cumberland Pharmaceuticals as a member of the Company's Pharmaceutical Advisory Board since it began operations in 1999.
 The Board believes Mr. Griggs' experience in strategic management and human resources consulting will be critical as the Company continues to build a strong, effective management team.